mbramwell1/polling-app/polling-api/README.md

-# mbramwell-dizplai-test
+# mbramwell-dizplai-test API

 This is the API submission for the Technical Test for Martin Bramwell.
 The submission uses the Spring Boot framework, along with RestAssured and TestContainers for testing.

-Some assumptions have been made:
+Some assumptions/compromises have been made:
 1. A Poll is active until a new Poll is created
 2. Creating a new Poll deactivates the current Active Poll
 3. Votes are only allowed on a Poll whilst the Poll is active
 4. A user cannot vote on the same Poll twice, or change their vote
+5. For simplicity, I am using the 'admin' database on Mongo along with the root user.
+This would not be advisable for a production system.

 ## Running the application via the Maven Wrapper